-7 Finis Jennings Dake, Dakes Annotated Reference Bible, Copyright 1961 by Finis J. Dake.
+&lt;sup>7 Finis Jennings Dake, Dakes Annotated Reference Bible, Copyright 1961 by Finis J. Dake.
 Page 80 of the New Testament.

-Abraham then answers the rich man and says something that will remain with him for the rest of eternity.
-It was a powerful statement, full of truth, but with no hope: he will remember his life (v.
-25) on earth and all the opportunities he missed to repent and give his life to God.
+Abraham then answered the rich man and said something that would remain with him for the rest of eternity.
+He will remember his life (v.
+25) on Earth and all the opportunities he missed to repent and give his life to God.
 How painful that would be!
 The mind will be very clear; our faculties will still be with us, perhaps more so in eternity.
-There will be a considerable amount of regret over deeds committed alongside an inability to set them right for it is too late.
-The ex-rich man does not have anyone to pray him out of this situation; it is a lie from Satan to believe your position can be changed after death.
-He was told that his location was fixed, that the chasm that separated them will forever be there, and that there will not be anyone who can cross either way (v.
+There will be a considerable amount of regret for worthless deeds alongside an inability to set them right, for it is too late.
+The ex-rich man does not have anyone to pray him out of this situation; it is a lie from Satan to believe you can change your position after death.
+His location was fixed, and a chasm separated them so that none could cross (v.
 26).
 Where death finds you, eternity binds you.
 According to what we see in Scripture, there is no purgatory, no reincarnation, and no chance of relief.
-The time to change your eternal destiny is before you die before it is too late.
+The time to change your eternal destiny is before you die, before it is too late.

-Is it a sin to be rich?
-Does a person that is poor go to heaven because he or she is poor?
-If not, then what was the sin that sent the rich man to Hell?
-There are many sins that the rich man may have committed, but his primary sin was that he was quite content without God.
+5) Is it a sin to be rich?
+Does a poor person go to heaven because they are poor?
+If not, then what sin sent the rich man to Hell?

+There are many sins that the rich man may have committed, but his primary sin was that he was pretty content without God.
 His life was one in which he had no need.
 He paid no heed to anything but his pleasure and comfort.
-It could be that he never noticed or cared about Lazarus, which indeed would have increased his condemnation.
-He had been in a position to help Lazarus, but instead, he left him to suffer and die.
-He seems to have had the notion that it was perfectly normal and natural that Lazarus should wallow in pain while he basked in a life of luxury.
+It could be that he never noticed or cared about Lazarus, which would have increased his condemnation.
+He had been able to help Lazarus, but instead, he left him to suffer and die.
+He believed that it was perfectly normal and natural that Lazarus should wallow in pain while he basked in a life of luxury.
 He looked at a fellow man, hungry and in pain, and did nothing about it.
-Lazarus was discontent on earth without God and had sought Him out in his need, and he found Him to be merciful and gracious.
-The rich man had not felt any need at all.
-Both had been born into the world in the same situation as you and I. Paul in his letter to the Church at Ephesus describes every person's position in this way:
+Lazarus was discontent on Earth without God, sought Him out in his need, and found Him merciful and gracious.
+The rich man did not feel any need.
+Both were born into the world needing forgiveness and a relationship with the author of life: